offsoc/kolab/README.md

 * Make sure you have docker and docker-compose available.
 * Change to the base directory of this repository.
-* Run 'HOST=kolab.local ADMIN_PASSWORD="simple123" bin/configure.sh config.prod' to configure this deployment.
-* Run 'env ADMIN_PASSWORD="simple123" bin/deploy.sh' to start the deployment.
+* Run './kolabctl deploy' to start the deployment.
 * Add an /etc/hosts entry  "127.0.0.1 kolab.local"
 * navigate to https://kolab.local
 * login as "admin@kolab.local" with password "simple123" (or whatever you have set), and create your users.

 # Customization

 To customize the installation, copy config.prod and adjust to your liking.
-You can then install the configuration using 'bin/configure.sh $YOURCONFIG', and afterwards 'bin/deploy.sh' again.
+You can then deploy the configuration using 'env CONFIG=config.custom ./kolabctl deploy'.

-Please note that bin/deploy.sh will remove any existing data.
+Please note that './kolabctl deploy' will remove any existing data.

 ## Alternative configurations